sivalabs/sivalabs-hugo/content/posts/2021/2021-03-10-application-deployment-monitoring-part-2-jenkins-setup.md

 I hope we learned few good practices about using Jenkins pipelines such as using Shared Libraries, Jod DSL.
 We have automated the pipeline setup for all **vote-service, bookmark-service and bookmarks-ui** services.

-In next article we are going to focus on deploying the services on VMs.
+In next article we are going to focus on running the services using docker-compose.